-Mr Peter Beattie was appointed Chairman of the Australian Rugby League Commission in July 2017 and was Chairman from February 2018 to October 2019.
+Mr Peter Beattie joined the Australian Rugby League Commission in July 2017 and was Chairman from February 2018 to October 2019.

 Peter served as the 36th Premier of Queensland and Minister for Trade from 1998 to 2007 and Leader of the Australian Labor Party in that state from 1996 to 2007.

-His team won four elections including sweeping victories in the 2001, 2004 and 2006 state elections confirmed him as one of the most electorally successful politicians in Australia.
+His team won four elections including sweeping victories in the 2001, 2004 and 2006 state elections confirming him as one of the most electorally successful politicians in Australia.
 Of particular significance for the rugby league community during his time as Premier was the leadership he provided for the construction of Brisbane’s Suncorp Stadium and the Gold Coast’s CBus Stadium.